flexed-commits/flexedai/README.md

 2. Review reports before taking action
 3. Use `/reportview` for full context
 4. Export logs regularly with `/data`
-5. Communicate with users via DMs when possible
+5. Communicate with members via DMs when possible
 6. Use `/announce` sparingly for important updates

-### For Users
+### For Developers
 1. Use `/forget` to clear conversation context
 2. Submit `/report` with proof for violations
 3. Check your status with `/whoami`
 4. Respect the 0.6s cooldown
 5. Use `/help` to discover features
-6. Vote on Top.gg to support the bot
+6. Vote on Top.gg to support development
 7. Enable vote reminders: `/votereminder enable`

 ---